iptv-org/awesome-iptv/README.md

 #### Web

 - [Jackal](https://jackal.netlify.app) - React application that list all IPTV channels and feature to play these streams, allow users to stream external M3U8 URL.
-- [IPTV Player](https://iptv.maheshwarravuri.com) - Open-soure Flutter app that allows you to watch publicly accessible streams from within your browser.

 ## Providers